Resources

 An Open Paw shelter is one where all is quiet and it smells good.
 The dogs are peacefully lounging on beds chewing away on delectable food-stuffed chew toys.
 The cats are either curled up in beds on elevated platforms or batting at dangling catnip toys.
 Volunteers are busy training dogs and cats throughout the facility.

 This is a shelter where people come for miles, clamoring to adopt the friendly, well-trained residents.
 These are cats and dogs that will easily settle into their new, permanent homes.
-This is a shelter where everyone that walks in, walks out just a little bit smarter, more aware of their animal companion’s needs.
-And, this is why we love Open Paw and encourages any shelter worker to learn more about the this program.
+This is a shelter where everyone who walks in, walks out just a little bit smarter, and more aware of their animal companion’s needs.
+And, this is why we love Open Paw and encourages any shelter worker to learn more about this program.